shau-git/PF_NarutoDB/README.md

 Each sections offer every character's profile , the ability to seacrh by name , a mini game where you can draw a card, and a small quiz.
 Furthermore, to make this app even more enjoyable, sound effects and images are also included.
 User can click to explore surprises!.
 Hope you enjoy using this app.

 ## Design Process
 My intention for the design of this app was to make it look like anime style and game.
-To achieve this, I searched the design ideas from youtube and google which eventually led to the creation of this design.
+To achieve this, I searched the design ideas from youtube, google & [narutodb.xyz](https://narutodb.xyz/) which eventually led to the creation of this design.
+For a better experience, it is recommended to use the app on a laptop.

 ## Features